-From 1977 to 2012, the largest source of City affordable housing financing was the City's Redevelopment Agency ("RDA").
+From 1977 to 2012, the largest source of City affordable housing financing was the City's Redevelopment Agency (RDA).
 As required under state redevelopment law, the RDA dedicated at least 20 percent of its "tax increment" income generated from its downtown redevelopment project area for affordable housing (for very low, low, and moderate-income households).
-Since the City's Redevelopment Agency began operating in 1977 until the State dissolved the RDA in 2012, the RDA provided \$66.1 million in loans and grants of redevelopment funds to affordable housing projects in the City.
+Since the City's Redevelopment Agency began operating in 1977 until the state dissolved the RDA in 2012, the RDA provided \$66.1 million in loans and grants of redevelopment funds to approximately 70 affordable housing projects (rentals, ownership, and group/transitional housing) in the City.
 In June 2011, the California Legislature adopted Assembly Bill 1X26 (the "Dissolution Act") resulting in the dissolution of all redevelopment agencies in California as of February 1, 2012.
 The Bill included provisions for the City, in which the agency was located, to assume all right, title, and responsibility for the housing assets of the dissolved agency.
 In January 2012, the Santa Barbara City Council designated the City of Santa Barbara as the Successor Housing Entity to the Redevelopment Agency of the City of Santa Barbara and in November 2012, the City adopted Resolution No. 12-083 and assumed all right, title, and interest in all housing assets of the former Redevelopment Agency.

-State law requires unencumbered Housing Asset Funds (HAF) to be used as previously required for monies in the Low and Moderate Income Housing Fund established under the RDA.
-Subsequent amendments expanded the requirement to include specified types of services within permissible homeless prevention and rapid rehousing.
+State law requires unencumbered Housing Asset Funds (HAF) to be used as previously required for monies in the Low and Moderate Income Housing Asset Fund established under the RDA (also known as "set-aside" funds).
+Subsequent amendments expanded the requirement to include specified types of services within permissible categories of homeless prevention and rapid rehousing.

-Since dissolution of the RDA, the City has invested \$17.77 million in five affordable housing projects intended to serve seniors/special needs/homeless populations with low, very low, and extremely low income levels.
-Table 20 lists the five affordable housing projects totaling 111 units.
+Since dissolution of the RDA, the City has invested \$17.7732.15 million of set-aside funds in 11five affordable housing projects intended to serve seniors/special needs/homeless populations with low, very low, and extremely low-income levels.
+Table 20 lists the five affordable housing projects totaling 153288 very low and low income 11 units.